Spiritual Christianity: Molokans

-The Molokans are a sect that has been compared to the radical reformation and to the Quakers.
+The Molokane are a sect that has been compared to the Radical Reformation, to the Quakers, and often confused with other Spiritual Christian faiths from Russia.
 They have a Protestant-like view of the authority of scripture, however interpreting the bible allegorically or "spiritually", they see the sacraments "spiritually", reject the use of icons, images of the cross and Church hierarchy along with venerating the saints.
-The Molokans advocate for pacifism, congregate in their own homes, do not drink or smoke, oppose contraception and modern technology.
-The Molokans follow the Old Testament laws, refusing to eat Pork, shellfish or unclean foods, they additionally refused to obey Orthodox mandates on fasting.
-There are still around 40.000 Molokans in Russia.
+Molokane believe each has their own inner light, therefore do not need someone to "jump in the spirit" for them.
+In Russia, they advocated for pacifism, held home meetings, did not drink or smoke, opposed contraception and some modern technology.
+Many Molokans follow the Old Testament food laws, refusing to eat pork, shellfish or unclean foods.
+They were named for consuming dairy products (moloko: Russian for "milk") during most Orthodox fasting days.
+About 40,000 continue the faith in Russia, and one meeting hall continues to meet on Potrero Hill, San Francisco, since 1928.

-Unlike many other Spiritual Christians, the Molokans reject the existence of new prophets.

 Mokrye Molokane

-Mokrye Molokane are a Molokan subsect that split off the Molokans in 2000ad that is nearly identical to the Molokans but practice water baptism.
+Mokrye Molokane are a Molokan subsect that split off from the Molokans in the year 2000, that is nearly identical to the Molokans but practice water baptism.